matt2ology/csus-computer-science-csc/csc170-software-requiremnt-and-specification/quiz04-decision-making/quiz04_decision_making.md

 > > ![quiz04_question01](images/quiz04_question01.png)

 ## Question 2 (5 pts): Describe responsibilities of the product owner in the context of decision making (where organization "determines the decision maker" and also as part of "selecting a decision mechanism").
 Refer to Text book for details

+The responsibilities of the Product Owner, or Business Analyst (BA), is the key decision maker in agile approaches: either as the decider or the decision leader, and also has the responsibility for the outcome of the project.

+A Business Analyst (BA), in selecting a decision mechanism, often decides with discussion.
+When the Product Owner talks with key stakeholders to get their perspectives and understand possible options, and makes the decision based holistic information gathered.

 ## Question 3 (5 pts): Name all the decision-making mechanisms